Terms and Conditions and Policies - including COVID-19 updates

 1 REGISTRATION AND FEES

 Fees are payable monthly.
-You should enrol your child for their classes via the Parent Portal and pay for the coming month as
+You should enrol your child for their classes via the Parent Portal and pay for the coming month as detailed on invoices.

 If fees remain unpaid by the first class of the month, you will receive a reminder email.
-If no payment is made at all (part payments can be made only with prior discussion with Mary-Ann.

 Class fees are fixed.
 Monthly fees vary based on how many classes in the month.
 Any increase in class fees will be notified to you by email at least one term in advance of any increased fee being implemented.